-You get the IP address, hostname, port and the Hyperion instance name (before the @ for the full name).
-As this works realtime you can always have an up to date list of available Hyperion servers.
+You get the mDNS service name, IP address and service port.
+As this works realtime, i.e. you can always have an up to date list of available Hyperion servers.

 Each published entry contains at least the following data in the txt field:

-- id: A static unique id to identify an Hyperion instance.
+- id: A static, unique id to identify a Hyperion instance.

 # Test Clients

-There are several clients available for testing like the avahi-browse a commandline tool for Ubuntu/Debian.
+There are several clients available for testing like the avahi-browse (opens new window) a commandline tool for Ubuntu/Debian.
 Example command

-sudo apt-get install avahi-browse && avahi-browse -r _hyperiond-http._tcp
+sudo apt-get install avahi-untils && avahi-browse -r _hyperiond-json._tcp